 After learning from the Leaders Lyceum about Constructive Developmental Theory for the first time, I was fascinated to learn the stages of development we humans all go through (or at least have the opportunity to do so) on our journey called life.
-While it's not as simple or clear as the five-stage visualization infers, the framework does provide a helpful way to understand our maturity path and how we effectively accelerate our progress through it.
+While it's not as simple or clear as the five-stage visualization infers, the structure does provide a helpful way to understand our maturity path and how we effectively accelerate our progress through it.

 I'll introduce you to the theory (began by Lawrence Kohlberg and continued by Robert Kegan, Michael Basseches, and Otto Laske) and share a variety of resources (Articles, podcast, videos, and books) to help you explore the psychological concept in detail.

-What Is The Constructive Development Framework?
+What Is Constructive Development Theory?

 Constructive Developmental Theory is a researched concept that transcribes the human developmental process over five distinct stages from birth to death.

 It’s not inevitable that every person goes through all five stages.
 In fact, 10% of the population never progresses beyond level two and only 10% ever reach level five.